Video games and NFT – how industry can make use of them ?

 NFT’s potential reaches far beyond only collectible games.
 Let’s take for example multiplayer games like aforementioned LOL or Fortnite.
 Possessed skins and champions are of great importance to the players.
 NFT allows the buyers to claim ownership over unique digital products.
 What if it was implemented for rare and difficult to obtain game items?
 What if also in these cases the players had ownership rights?
 The same could be applied for limited editions of character skins.

 - Limited items granted for participation in events.

 - Game codes

-- Rare weapon, in-game items, or characters skins
+- Rare weapon, items, or characters skins

 - Commemorative recordings of the most interesting moments from e-Sport.

 Last year’s experience show that even the biggest video games companies are not afraid to stray from the trail and introduce innovations.
 NFT can become one of them.
 Obviously a wider use is only a song of the future, but all signs point to it happening quicker that we may anticipate.

 Do you want to know how NFT would work in your project?
 Consult our experts at Nextrope for free.
 Contact us at email@example.com.